Steve Wood: Who's He?

 Writing for Hire

 On the last day of the 2003-2004 school year, I submitted my letter of retirement/resignation to our school superintendent.
 It was time to go.
 After only four months of retirement, I went to work for a college K-12 outreach program as the manager of their "Teacher-Leader" groups.
 As grant funding for the program dwindled and the teachers' groups went away, I found myself writing web site documentation for the program.
 I got to do lots of other things there, including creating graphics, brochures and flyers, training materials, PowerPoints, web page tutorials, and lots of "customer service" with teachers.
 My last assignment there was to create and teach a distance education course on how to use the Moodle Course Management System.
-Unfortunately, after three and a half years there, I realized that I would never fit into the grant and higher education culture.
-So I'm a "free agent" once again.
+Unfortunately, after three and a half years there, I realized that I would never fit into the grant and higher education culture and took my leave.

 Plants